Dior (Pop Smoke song): Commercial performance

+In the United States, “Dior” was a sleeper hit, having reached its peak on the US Billboard Hot 100 roughly an entire year after its initial release.
 After Pop Smoke was murdered at the age of 20 in a home invasion, "Dior" debuted at number 49 on the US Billboard Hot 100 based on 12 million streams in the week ending February 20, 2020.
 It became Pop Smoke's first solo and posthumous Hot 100 hit after collaborating with JackBoys and Travis Scott on "Gatti", which debuted and peaked at number 69 in January 2020.
 "Dior" then rose to number 30 on the chart dated March 7, 2020.
 Following the release of Shoot for the Stars, Aim for the Moon, "Dior" peaked at number 22 on the Hot 100.
 The song reached the top 30 on the US Hot R&B/Hip-Hop Songs and Rhythmic charts.
 In May 2020, the Recording Industry Association of America (RIAA) certified "Dior" platinum for selling 1,000,000 certified units, making it Pop Smoke's first song to gain a platinum certification in the United States.

 In the United Kingdom, "Dior" debuted at number 73 on the UK Singles Chart dated February 21, 2020.
 After Pop Smoke's death, "Dior" rose 40 places to number 33 on the chart dated February 28, 2020, giving the rapper his first top-40 hit in the UK.
-The song was later certified silver by the British Phonographic Industry (BPI), denoting track-equivalent sales and streams of 200,000 units in the UK.
-In Australia, "Dior" peaked at number 48 on the ARIA Singles Chart after the release of Shoot for the Stars, Aim for the Moon, and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of over 35,000 copies The song was later certified triple-platinum by the RIAA for sales and streams of over 2,000,000 units in the US.
+The song was later certified double platinum by the British Phonographic Industry (BPI), denoting track-equivalent sales and streams of 1,200,000 units in the UK.
+In Australia, "Dior" peaked at number 48 on the ARIA Singles Chart after the release of Shoot for the Stars, Aim for the Moon, and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of over 35,000 copies The song was later certified triple-platinum by the RIAA for sales and streams of over 3,000,000 units in the US.
 The song peaked within the top 60 of record charts in Canada, Denmark, France, Germany, Iceland, Ireland, New Zealand, and Portugal.
 The song was most successful in Greece, peaking at number six.